Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures

-In addition to answering a more relevant research question, $\Psi_{PEB}$ should be convenient for researchers to implement as identification of the estimand requires the same set of assumptions to identify $\Psi_{BATE}$.
-Therefore, data generated by processes that satisfied conditions allowing for $\Psi_{BATE}$ to be estimated are also data in which $\Psi_{PEB}$ may be estimated.
-In the following section, we describe two methods by which researchers may implement estimators for $\Psi_{PEB}$, including details for calculating standard errors.
+In addition to answering a more relevant research question, $\Psi_{CAB}$ should be convenient for researchers to consider in scenarios where they might consider $\Psi_{BATE}$.
+The identification assumptions are slightly weaker for the CAB than the BATE.
+Specifically, the positivity assumption becomes a one-way positivity assumption, which will depend on the particular causal contrast of interest.
+However, the two-way positivity assumption implies the one-way; therefore, any data generating process that allows for the identification of the BATE also allows for identification of the CAB.
+Thus, data generated by processes that satisfied conditions allowing for $\Psi_{BATE}$ to be estimated are also data in which $\Psi_{CAB}$ may be estimated.
+In the following section, we describe four methods by which researchers may implement estimators for $\Psi_{CAB}$, including details for calculating standard errors in Appendix \ref{appendix_est}.